stefanpauliuk/dynamic_stock_model/README.md

-pyDSM
+dynamic_stock_model
 =====

-Python class for efficient handling of dynamic stock models (DSMs)
+Python class for efficient handling of dynamic stock models

 This project contains a class and a connected unit test for modelling dynamic stocks of materials or products, as used in dynamic material flow analysis and industrial ecology.